agaggi/pegboard-solver/README.md

 ### Greedy Best First Search

-Greedy Best First Search is essentially Depth First Search plus an admissible heuristic.
+Greedy Best First Search is Depth First Search with an admissible heuristic.
 This heuristic makes the search algorithm able to find the solution even **faster** in some instances, but a heuristic can be wrong and make it take much longer to find a solution.
 This was not particularly an issue with the 4x4 boards however.
-The admissible heuristic selected for this search algorithm was **Manhatten Distance**, which is the sum of all pegs'approximate distance from the center of the board.
+The admissible heuristic selected for this search algorithm was **Manhatten Distance**, which is the sum of all pegs' approximate distance from the center of the board.

-- Solution times for larger boards will vary greatly.

 *4x4 Pegboard - Example solutions*